itsrainingmani/learn-clojure-in-public/cheatsheets/emacs.md

 - `C-x C-e` to evaluate the expression immediately preceding the cursor
 - `C-↑, C-↓` to cycle up and down through the REPL history
-- `C-c C-d C-d` to display documentation for symbol under point
+- `C-c C-d C-d` to display documentation for symbol under point 0 `C-c Spc` to Vertically align a Sexp

 Paredit Commands: